 Nevertheless, the DAYCLI report format specifies several quality control guidance criteria that define in general terms the confidence that may be applied to the data, and also enable identification and reflection of some common issues that apply to daily data, such as multi-day precipitation aggregations, instrument failures or range issues, etc. This Guidance approaches the evaluation and flagging of data quality, and possible limitations for data to be exchanged at the global level via DAYCLI, according to the following principles:

-• the NMHS and its personnel have the best knowledge on the quality of the data held;
+the NMHS and its personnel have the best knowledge on the quality of the data held;

-• noting certain new requirements, and the time-bound requirements for DAYCLI messages, the requirements will remain as simple as possible;
+noting certain new requirements, and the time-bound requirements for DAYCLI messages, the requirements will remain as simple as possible;

-• aim to enable provision to users of as much as information as possible on the data, including in unusual situations such as extreme events;
+aim to enable provision to users of as much as information as possible on the data, including in unusual situations such as extreme events;

-• the framework on data quality coding in this Guidance will form a basis that it is hoped will eventually evolve towards homogeneous procedures for quality flags.
+the framework on data quality coding in this Guidance will form a basis that it is hoped will eventually evolve towards homogeneous procedures for quality flags.

-Because this is a new feature of CLIMAT/DAYCLI messages, a range of Use Case scenarios are provided in Section 6.3 below.
-These are designed to assist Members in identifying and correctly interpreting certain scenarios that, while in many cases are unusual, are of vital importance to properly flag extreme or ambiguous events.
+A range of Use Case scenarios are provided in the following Section These are designed to assist Members in identifying and correctly interpreting certain scenarios that, while in many cases are unusual, are of vital importance to properly flag extreme or ambiguous events.

-Definitions of quality evaluation/flagging
+Quality information on data value

-Table 6 represents the code table to be applied to the QC flagging of daily climate data.
-Definitions/explanations of the individual elements follow.
+The Table 4 below lists the quality codes (QC) to be applied to data values

+Table 4: QC flags of daily climate data.